Enhancing Trade Capacity at the Tanzania-Zambia Border

 🌱 soybeans

-This vital hub plays a key role in the regional trade ecosystem, boosting logistics efficiency and contributing to food security across East and Southern Africa.
+This vital hub plays a key role in the regional trade network, boosting logistics efficiency and contributing to food security across East and Southern Africa.